 Algorithms and results for binary graphs often assume pairwise connectivity as well.
-An exception is the loop decomposition of Chertkov and Chernyak (2006), which is defined on binary n-wise factor graphs.6 This decomposition has been used to lower-bound the partition function of a binary pairwise factor graph (BPFG) with "attractive" (i.e., ferromagnetic) potentials (Sudderth, Wainwright, & Willsky, 2008).7 Related theoretical results are often defined on BPFGs (Watanabe & Fukumizu, 2011).
-The algorithm of Montanari and Rizzo (2005) was defined on BPFGs but is easily generalized (Mooij, Wemmenhove, Kappen, & Rizzo, 2007).
+An exception is the loop decomposition of Chertkov and Chernyak (2006) which is defined on binary n-wise factor graphs.
+This decomposition has been used to lower-bound the partition function of a binary pairwise factor graph (BPFG) with "attractive" (i.e. ferromagnetic) potentials (Sudderth et al., 2008).
+Related theoretical results are often defined on BPFGs (Watanabe and Fukumizu, 2011).
+The algorithm of Montanari and Rizzo (2005) was defined on BPFGs but is easily generalized (Mooij et al., 2007).

-MI algorithms specific to BPFGs include belief optimization (Welling & Teh, 2001) and the self-avoiding-walk (SAW) tree expansion of Weitz (2006, applied to inference by Jung & Shah, 2006).
+MI algorithms specific to BPFGs include Belief Optimization (Welling and Teh, 2001) and the self-avoiding-walk (SAW) tree expansion of Weitz (2006) (applied to inference by Jung and Shah, 2006).
 The SAW-tree expansion has been the subject of interest.
-Although the expansion has been applied to graphs with n-ary variables or n-wise factors (Ihler, 2007; Nair & Tetali, 2007), no one has been able to generalize the original construction to provide exact marginals in non-BPFGs while preserving the tree structure.
+Although the expansion has been applied to graphs with n-ary variables or n-wise factors (Ihler, 2007; Nair and Tetali, 2007), no one has been able to generalize the original construction to provide exact marginals in non-BPFGs while preserving the tree structure.
 Producing such a generalization or proving its impossibility is an open problem.